 It's obvious they think they're buying access.

-And then the question is how much access did they ultimately get?
+And then the question is, how much access did they ultimately get?

-We know about Barisma.
+We know about Burisma.

 We know Joe's involvement.